Healthy Homes Assessment Jervoistown

 building insulation inspection

-A warm dry house is a healthy house
+A warm dry house is an ideal house

 Insulation Jervoistown

-Insulation requirements to be in compliance with the R-values of your area.
+Insulation requirements to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation standard.

 Jervoistown Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage standard.
+See the full details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection